Nandini Harinath: Career

-ISRO was the first job that Nandini applied to and now it's been 20 years.
+ISRO was the first job that Harinath applied to.
 She has worked on 14 missions over 20 years at ISRO.
 She is the Project Manager, Mission Designer and served as deputy operations director on the Mars Orbiter Mission, also called Mangalyaan.
+In 2021, she donated the sari which she wore on November 30, 2013, when the spacecraft left Earth orbit on its way to intersect Mars, to the National Air and Space Museum of the Smithsonian Institution.